PRECIOUS-Rate hike rush pushes gold to longest monthly losing streak in 4 years

 Platinum

-China's factory activity in coming months is going to be key to industrial metal demand, OANDA's Moya added.
-(Reporting by Ashitha Shivaprasad in Bengaluru; Editing by Shailesh Kuber) ((Ashitha.Shivaprasad@thomsonreuters.com;)) Keywords: GLOBAL PRECIOUS/ (UPDATE 7)
+China's factory activity in the coming months is going to be key to industrial metal demand, OANDA's Moya added.
+(Reporting by Ashitha Shivaprasad and Rahul Paswan in Bengaluru; Editing by Shailesh Kuber) ((Ashitha.Shivaprasad@thomsonreuters.com;)) Keywords: GLOBAL PRECIOUS/ (UPDATE 8)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.